Down Street tube station: Use in media

 Down Street is the inspiration for a location in the television series and novel Neverwhere, where it provides an entrance to an underground labyrinth.
 A much modified and expanded version of the station appears as a part of a level in the video game Shadow Man, which was used as Jack the Ripper's hideout.

 Part of the 2004 British horror film Creep was set in Down Street station, although the scenes were actually shot at the disused Aldwych station and on studio sets.
 The British band Hefner released a song titled "Down Street" on their 2006 album Catfight; according to its sleeve notes, it is set in the early 1930s and tells the story of two lovers who meet at the station.
 Steve Hackett also recorded a song titled "Down Street" on his 2006 album Wild Orchids, about the station.

 The station features in Billy Connolly's World Tour of England, Ireland and Wales, Dan Cruickshank's National Geographic Channel series Great Railway Adventures and the 2012 TV series The Tube.

-In popular culture

-Down Street is mentioned in The Man in the Brown Suit and The Mystery of the Blue Train by Agatha Christie, and Neverwhere by Neil Gaiman.